jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 Once we've encoded the image with a transfer function the display supports, the bits are sent to the display via HDMI or DisplayPort.
 At this point, what happens next is up to whatever is on the other end of the cable.
-I have no pulled apart a display and learned what secrets it holds, but we can make some reasonable guesses without destroying anything:
+I have not pulled apart a display and learned what secrets it holds, but we can make some reasonable guesses without destroying anything:

-- If metadata is provided (PQ-encoded images only), the display examines it and determines of any tone-mapping is required due to the content exceeding its capabilities.
+1. If metadata is provided (PQ-encoded images only), the display examines it and determines of any tone-mapping is required due to the content exceeding its capabilities.
+If it's not provided, it likely assumes the content spans the entire range defined by PQ.

-- If the display includes light sensors to detect ambient light levels, it might decide to tone-map the content, even if it's capable of displaying all luminance levels encoded.
+2. If the display includes light sensors to detect ambient light levels, it might decide to tone-map the content, even if it's capable of displaying all luminance levels encoded.

-- Displays tend to include configuration to alter the color and brightness.
+3. Displays tend to include configuration to alter the color and brightness.
 It will take these into account when deciding if/how to tone-map or gamut-map the content we gave it.

-- Some gamut-mapping and tone-mapping will occur in the display depending on all the above variables, at which point it will emit some light.
+4. Some gamut-mapping and tone-mapping will occur in the display depending on all the above variables, at which point it will emit some light.

 Now, that's a very high-level overview of the process, but we can map these high-level steps to portions of the Linux desktop and discuss what needs to